fogus/spiel/wurfelspiel/unnamed/README.markdown

 On turn
 * make an optional capture
-* place a die
+* when you place a die you always place the face that's showing on the side of your choice
-  - if it's your die, you place the face that's showing
+  - if it'll show two or three faces:
-    + if it'll show two or three faces then then one must be the smallest face on the perpendicular edge
+  - if it's your die then one must be the smallest face on the perpendicular edge
-  - if
+  - if it's your opponent's die then one must be the largest face on the perpendicular edge

 Capture
 -------